February 28 incident: Death toll

-Although 18,000–28,000 is widely cited as a broad death-toll as a result of the incident, various different figures have been given over time.
+No accurate death toll exists, but the most frequently cited figures range between 8,000–28,000.

 In the immediate aftermath of the events, in addition to the Nanjing-based delegation, which cited 3,000–4,000, George Kerr cited a figure of 10,000 as being provided by various externally-based groups, a figure he cited in Formosa Betrayed, the first major book covering the incident in English which played a significant role in bringing it to light.

-The commonly cited range of 18,000–28,000 is based on an estimate made by a commission established in 1992 by then Premier Hau Pei-tsun, whose final report was adopted in 2007 by Premier Su Tseng-chang as the official account of the incident.
+A commonly cited range of 18,000–28,000 is based on an estimate made by a commission established in 1992 by then Premier Hau Pei-tsun, whose final report was adopted in 2007 by Premier Su Tseng-chang as the official account of the incident.

 The 18,000–28,000 range has been challenged by several individuals, most prominently by Hau Pei-tsun, who in a letter published in the Chinese-language United Daily News in Feb.
 2012, questioned whether "over 10,000 were killed" in the 228 Incident.
 Hau based his critique on the number of victims and their descendants who were claiming compensation for damages.
 Only around 1,000 people had put in claims for compensation as victims of the incident.
 However, others have contended that the veil of secrecy under the martial law period and taboo of discussing the matter had contributed to this low number, particularly as many descendants of victims may have been unaware that their relatives perished.